Neutrino magnetic moment in the doublet-singlet Leptoquark model: Leptoquark contribution to the neutrino magnetic moment

-where $N_c=3$ is the color number and $P_{L,R}$ the projector operators.
-The LQ and down-quark masses are $m_{\slq}$ and $ m_{d_i} = (m_d,m_s,m_b)$ respectively.
-The amplitudes for the LQ $\rlq$ contribution, can be obtained by the following replacement
+It has been suggested that a neutrino magnetic moment of the order of $\mathcal{O}(10^{-12})\mu_B$ is favored for Majorana neutrinos; therefore, in this work, we focus on the transition magnetic moment $\mu^M_{\nu_{\alpha\beta}}$.
+In the DSL model, the Majorana neutrino magnetic moment is derived from the Feynman diagrams shown in Fig.~\ref{fig:FeynmanDiag1}, where $\nu_\alpha,\nu_\beta=\nu_e,\nu_\mu,\nu_\tau$.

-As illustrated in Fig.~\ref{fig:FeynmanDiag1}, two fermion flows converge at a vertex according to the Feynman rules for the LQs considered in this work, which requires a special approach.
+As illustrated in Fig.~\ref{fig:FeynmanDiag1}, two fermion flows converge at a vertex, which requires a special approach.
 For interactions involving charge-conjugate SM fermions, we utilize the methodology described in Ref.~\cite{Crivellin:2021ejk}.
-Afterwards, we apply the Feynman parametrization technique to evaluate the corresponding amplitudes, enabling us to express the generalized form of a neutrino electromagnetic vertex function.
+Afterwards, we apply the Feynman parametrization technique to evaluate the corresponding amplitudes, enabling us to express the generalized form of a neutrino electromagnetic vertex function

-The neutrino magnetic moment form factor is defined as $\mu_{\nu_{\alpha \beta}} = f^3_{\alpha \beta} (q^2)$ when coupled with a areal photon at $q^2=0$ (static magnetic moment).
-The Leptoquark contribution to the Dirac neutrino transition magnetic moment can be obtained by the first two diagrams of Fig.~\ref{fig:FeynmanDiag1} and can be expressed as follows:
+The neutrino magnetic moment form factor is defined as $\mu_{\nu_{\alpha \beta}} = f^3_{\alpha \beta} (q^2)$ when coupled with a real photon at $q^2=0$ (static magnetic moment).
+The first two diagrams contribute to the magnetic moment of the Dirac neutrino, which can be expressed as

 with